Forever (Medina song)

 "Forever" is a song by Danish electropop singer Medina from her second English-language album Forever.
 The song was released as the album's lead single on 13 April 2012.
 "Forever" was translated into English from Medina's Danish number-one single "For altid".
-It samples the song "The One" (in the original Danish-language version "For altid" - "Vi to").
-"Forever" was written by Medina, Providers, Engelina Andrina, and Nazerine Henderson, and it was produced by Providers.
+It samples the song "The One".
+In the original Danish-language version "For altid" her song "Vi to" is sampled.
+"Forever" was written by Medina, Providers, Engelina Andrina, and Nazerine Henderson.
+It was produced by Providers.

 Music video

 The music video was shot in New York and was directed by Michael Sauer Christensen.
 The video premiered on 7 May 2012 on her official myvideo.de channel and a day later on the labels YouTube channel.